 Master of Science in Nursing / Adult-Gerontology Primary Care Nurse Practitioner, Online

-The clinical phase begins in the Winter Quarter of the second year of the program.
-This phase of the program provides students with the necessary hands-on experience to develop the knowledge, skills, and attitude essential to the practice of the Adult-Gerontology Primary Care Nurse Practitioner in a variety of practice settings.
+The practicum phase begins in the Winter Quarter of the second year of the program providing students with the necessary hands-on experience to develop the knowledge, skills, and attitude essential to be an effective Nurse Practitioner.
+Through program assistance and guidance, students rotate through multiple primary care practicum sites, gaining a broad scope of experiences in different settings and areas of focus, including internal medicine, long-term care/assisted living, hospice, home health, and pharmacy.

 Learn More